MoveScope

 The route is more nuanced than the generic blog version

-Costa Rica is strong when lifestyle, weather, and proximity matter more than maximum urban density or career-market breadth.
+Costa Rica stays relevant when climate and smaller-country rhythm matter more than urban variety or professional breadth.

 Common paths to investigate